ekner/Web-Panel/README.md

 # Web Panel

-Web Panel is and Opera sidebar extension.
+Web Panel is an Opera sidebar extension.
 It allows you to visit web pages in the sidebar, and adds basic functionality like bookmarks.

 ### Installation